cyberark/ark-sdk-python/docs/examples/sdk_examples.md

     policies = db_policies_service.list_policies()
 ```

-## Authenticate and provision SIA databases and policy
+## Authenticate and provision SIA databases and policy and connector

 ```python
 if __name__ == '__main__':